edsu/inkdroid-proxy/README.md

 This is a simple proxy server written in node.js which is used on inkdroid.org.
-Rather than run it as root (so node can bind to port 80) I rewrite port 80 tcp traffic to go to port 8000 instead, where this proxy is running.
+Rather than run it as root (so node can bind to port 80) I rewrite port 80 tcp traffic to go to port 8000 instead, where this proxy is running as www-data.

     iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 8000